-PROPOSAL Consolidation of Garages, Broom Depot, and Manhattan Borough Command DCAS PROJECT ID N/A STATUS Ongoing AGENCY Department of Sanitation (DSNY) Office of Real Estate AREA SERVED Community district FACILITY TYPE Operational FACILITY DOMAIN Core infrastructure and transportation PUBLIC FACING FACILITY No, this site would only be accessed by City staff and their supervised visitors.
-PROPOSED LOCATION 425 East 25 Street, Manhattan, CD 6 SIZE Square footage: 450,000 Staff: 200 Clients to be served: 0 Parking spaces: 180 SPACE USE TYPE Garage PROPOSED ACTION Consolidation PUBLIC PURPOSE Describe program services and goals: DSNY proposes the consolidation and relocation of three facilities onto one site, known as the Brookdale campus.
+PROPOSAL Consolidation of Garages, Broom Depot, and Manhattan Borough Command DCAS PROJECT ID N/A

+Citywide Statemei nt of Needs for Fiscal Years 2025-2026 158 STATUS Ongoing AGENCY Department of Sanitation (DSNY) Office of Real Estate AREA SERVED Community district FACILITY TYPE Operational FACILITY DOMAIN Core infrastructure and transportation PUBLIC FACING FACILITY No, this site would only be accessed by City staff and their supervised visitors.
+PROPOSED LOCATION 425 East 25 Street, Manhattan, CD 6 SIZE Square footage: 450,000 Staff: 200 Clients to be served: 0 Parking spaces: 180 SPACE USE TYPE Garage PROPOSED ACTION Consolidation Describe program services and goals: DSNY proposes the consolidation and relocation of three facilities onto one site, known as the Brookdale campus.
 DSNY would vacate two leased facilities and the City-owned building currently occupied by the Manhattan Borough Command at 427 East 87th Street in CD 8.
 The proposed facility would accommodate approximately 272 staff.
 Describe why current space(s) is (are) inadequate: DSNY will be evicted from two leased locations that are too small.
 Equipment is parked on the streets.
 Personnel offices and lunchroom/washroom facilities are required.
-If relevant, indicate any space under your agency's jurisdiction that will be relinquished if new space is allocated: The Manhattan Borough Command office located at 427 E 87th St will be closed and relinquished to the Department of Citywide Administrative Services (DCAS).
+PUBLIC PURPOSE If relevant, indicate any space under your agency's jurisdiction that will be relinquished if new space is allocated: The Manhattan Borough Command office located at 427 E 87th St will be closed and relinquished to the Department of Citywide Administrative Services (DCAS).
 Describe any alternatives considered, including reconfiguring existing space: 270 South St. 2137 First Avenue 666 1st Avenue Please briefly explain how this facility will serve the geographic area indicated in the previous question: DSNY service boundaries are coterminous with CD Boundaries.
 Refuse collection, street cleaning, recycling and winter emergency services would be provided to CD 6 and 8.
 Street cleaning services would also include CD 3.
-DESIRED DATE OF

-OCCUPANCY n/a

-SITING CRITERIA Truck access

-LAST APPEARED ==== .

-FIRST PROPOSED FY 2016-2017
+DESIRED DATE OF OCCUPANCY n/a SITING CRITERIA Truck access LAST APPEARED FY 2024-2025 FIRST PROPOSED FY 2016-2017